Somerset Coalfield: History

 It is believed that coal was mined in the area during Roman times and there is documentary evidence of coal being dug on the Mendips in 1305 and at Kilmersdon in 1437.
 By the time of Henry VIII there were coal pits at Clutton, High Littleton and Stratton-on-the-Fosse.

 During the early 17th century coal was largely obtained by excavating the outcrops and driving drifts which followed the seam into the ground.
 Only small amounts of coal could be obtained by these methods and bell pits were also dug.
 These were vertical pits, with a 4 ft shaft up to 60 ft deep, which were opened out at the bottom.
 When all the coal that could safely be extracted from the pit had been recovered, another pit was sunk close by to intersect the seam and the waste from the second pit thrown into the first.

 At the beginning of the 19th century there were about 4,000 people employed on the coalfield.
 The Somerset Miners' Association was founded in 1872, later becoming an area of the National Union of Mineworkers.

 The uses of coal were varied.
 Coal was used in limekilns to produce lime for mortar used in building and by farmers to improve the soil.
-From 1820 coal was used to produce gas for lighting and to power steam driven woollen mills in the area.
+From 1820 coal was used to produce gas for lighting the production, smelting of iron ore at Westbury and Mells and to power steam driven woollen mills in the area.
 Coke was used to dry malt for the brewing industry.